ccentola/nfl-eda/README.md

 * create skill player scoring model
 * apply fantasy scoring model to skill player datasets
 * analyze team win/loss probability

+## Problems
+* data is not current
+* NFL data API's are not cheap; need to create a way to manually gather data